ThreeLetters/SuperSQL/README.md

 [![GitHub forks](https://img.shields.io/github/forks/ThreeLetters/SuperSQL.svg)](https://github.com/ThreeLetters/SuperSQL/network)

-The **most** lightest, efficient and most powerful php sql database framework.
-Allows you to quickly and securely develop anything using sql databases.
+A light, efficient and powerful php sql database framework.
+Allows you to quickly and securely develop anything using SQL databases.

 ## Purpose

-1. To provide a very fast and efficient way to edit sql databases.
+1. To provide a very fast and efficient way to use SQL databases.
-2. To provide an easy method of access.
+2. To provide an easy way to use SQL databases safely.

 ### Main Features